 - Strawberries also contain vitamin B complex, glucose, carotene, and amino acids, all of which help improve the complexion.

-- Strawberries removes plaque build-up from your teeth.
+- Strawberries remove plaque build-up from your teeth.

 Make a paste of strawberries and leave on your teeth for 5 mins, then brush as regular and rinse.